Problem and Context

 As of October 2017, the 2C Pokhara project is constantly expanding the spatial knowledge of the city and the surrounding areas.
 At this point the project is at stage where it is trying to seek new partners, publish thematic maps and enhance the attributes of the collected data.

 Our different events have had a total of 469 participants out of which the mapping parties have yielded a rich dataset of free and open map data.
 For the exact numbers, please refer to the charts below:

-Chart 1: Progress of roads and buildings mapped from March till Aug
+Chart 1: Progress of roads and buildings mapped till October 2017

-Chart 2: Progress of hospitals, schools, places of worship and government offices from March till Aug
+Chart 2: Progress of hospitals, schools, government offices and places of worship mapped till October 2017

 In addition to this, a hundred percent of the uploaded OSM data of Pokhara have now been translated into Nepali.